-A quick warm bath, right before bedtime, can enhance sleep quality (1).
 The next time you are unable to fall asleep, take a warm shower and see if it helps.
+A quick warm bath, right before bedtime, can enhance sleep quality (7).

 4. Avoid Blue Light

-All electronic devices (be it your television, mobile phone, or laptop) emit blue-wavelength light.
-Exposure to blue light, especially right before bedtime, suppresses melatonin (a sleep-regulating hormone).
-This leads to neurophysiological arousal and affects one’s sleep.
-Quit using all electronic devices at least an hour before bedtime to enhance sleep quality (4).
+Electronic devices (television, mobile phone, or laptop) emit blue light, which suppresses melatonin -the sleep hormone.
+Make sure to stop using electronic devices at least an hour before bedtime to enhance sleep quality (10).

 5. Follow The Right Diet

-Regular consumption of dairy products, fruits, vegetables, and fish has sleep-promoting effects.
-Avoid eating large meals before bedtime – as it also can reduce sleep quality (5).
+Make sure to follow a whole foods diet, featuring a variety of vegetables.
+Also, reduce sugar and caffeine consumption.
+Avoid eating large meals before bedtime – as it also can reduce sleep quality (11).

 6. Maintain A Bedtime Routine

-A bedtime routine helps treat sleep deprivation.
-This can include a soothing massage, a warm bath, or even a quiet and dark environment to help promote sleep (6).
-Going to bed at the same time every night also prevents sleep disturbances.
-With time, you will see yourself falling asleep easily.
+A bedtime routine aids better sleep.
+This can include a soothing massage, a warm bath, and a quiet and dark environment to promote sleep (12).
+Going to bed at the same time every night also reduces sleep disturbances.
+With time, you will see yourself falling asleep easier.

 7. Increase Exposure To Natural Light During The Day

-Not exposing yourself to natural light during the day also affects your sleep patterns.
-According to the Journal of Clinical Sleep Medicine, sufficient exposure to daylight is necessary for an individual’s overall well-being – including improved sleep quality (7).
+Exposing yourself to natural light during the day affects your sleep patterns.
+According to the Journal of Clinical Sleep Medicine, sufficient exposure to daylight is necessary for an individual’s overall well-being – including improved sleep quality (13).